• 6-Minute Article

 Turning 70

-You must begin to collect Social Security benefits if you haven’t already started.
+At age 70, you must begin to collect Social Security benefits if you haven’t already started.
 By delaying until now, you will receive the largest possible benefit.
-Want to keep working?
-Go ahead.
-You can work and collect full benefits simultaneously.
-Remember, that benefits may be taxable depending on your income, so be sure to speak to your tax and legal advisors for more information.
+If you choose to keep working, you can do so while collecting full benefits.
+Remember that benefits may be taxable depending on your income, so be sure to speak to your financial, tax, and legal professionals for more information.

 What to do: Apply for retirement benefits with the Social Security Administration.